anzbert/maschine_map_externals/README.md

 ## Installation

-To use, copy to this folder on your computer or Maschine Plus SD card:
+To use, download the required mapping from the Mappings folder to this folder on your computer or Maschine Plus SD card:

 `Native Instruments/Maschine 2/Sounds`